akandola96/Ab_Subgroup_Assignment/README.md

 sequences.
 It outputs a FASTA formatted file.

 The **make_fasta** function is a more sophisticated version of the **original_make_fasta** function.
 It takes the output of the **xml_parser** function as input and selects which sequences should be converted into FASTA formatted sequences based on user input.
-If the *version* variable is set to 'EA' then all sequences that begin Chothia numbering on values other than 1 are excluded; all other sequences are excluded.
+If the *version* variable is set to 'EA' then all sequences that begin Chothia numbering on values other than 1 are excluded; all other sequences are included.
 If the *version* variable is set to 'T6' then sequences that start Chothia numbering on a maximum of 7 are included however placeholder residues are inserted.
 A sequence that begins Chothia numbering on H5, would thus have four placeholder residues inserted before its sequence begins.

 The **remove_spaces** function takes the output of the **make_fasta** or **original_make_fasta** functions as an input.
 It removes all spaces from the input file.
 This is to prevent inconsistencies in either the sequence name or accession code causing issues downstream.
 It was noticed, for example, that some accession codes had spaces within them e.g. 0 001, which disrupted analysis.